Thu, Nov 7, 6 PM | Stagecoach

 Sun, Nov 10, 6 PM | High Noon

-See the legendary performances that made screen icons John Wayne and Gary Cooper.
-Discover amazing insights about one of the greatest directors of all time, John Ford, from renowned Hollywood biographer and film festival curator Marc Eliot.
+See the legendary performances that made screen icons John Wayne and Gary Cooper and discover amazing insights about one of the greatest directors of all time, John Ford.

-Join us!
-Please bring your fellow film lovers!
-Get your tickets now before they are sold out.
+Join us with your fellow film lovers!
+Get your all-access passes to all four films or individual film tickets now before they are sold out.

 THE MAN WHO SHOT LIBERTY VALANCE